2017-MAY-05: The final? attempt

 This topic is continued here from Part 9 at the previous page

 2017-MAY-04: The House narrowly passed the new version of the American Health Care Act [AHCA] (Continued):

-The vote was 217 to 213.
+The House vote was 217 to 213.
 Twenty Republican Representatives voted against the bill as did all of the Democrats in the House.
-They were apparently concerned about the devastating loss in health care coverage that would be caused by the bill to their constituents, and their resultant sickness and death on a massive scale.
+The Republicans who voted no were apparently concerned about the devastating loss in health care coverage that would be caused by the bill to tens of millions of people in the U.S., and their resultant sickness and death on a massive scale.

 President Trump was enthusiastic.
 At the White House Rose Garden shortly after the bill's passage, he said:

 "Yes, premiums will be coming down; yes, deductibles will be coming down, but very importantly, it’s a great plan. ...
 We want to brag about the plan."